click2install/equilibrium/README.md

 # Setting Up:
-  This project requires node version 0.12 or greater. npm, bower and gulp should be installed globally on your system.
+  This project requires node version 0.12 or greater. npm, bower, and gulp should be installed globally on your system.
   ```
   npm install
   bower install